 Overcoming Writer's Block

-Alternatively, skip the problematic section temporarily; write another part of your story where ideas flow freely.
+- Skip the problematic section and write another part where ideas flow freely

-Lastly, discuss plot dilemmas with fellow writers or trusted friends; fresh perspectives often stimulate new solutions.
+- Discuss plot dilemmas with fellow writers or trusted friends

 Editing and Revising Your Fantasy Manuscript

-After drafting your fantasy novel, the next crucial steps are editing and revising to refine your manuscript into a polished work.
-This phase enhances clarity, consistency, and overall impact of your story.
+After drafting your fantasy novel, editing and revising refine your manuscript into a polished work.

 Self-Editing Techniques

 Begin self-editing by assessing the structural integrity of your narrative.
-Check if the events flow logically from one to another and ensure that all subplots tie neatly into the main storyline.
-Focus on tightening dialogue, enhancing scene descriptions, and ensuring character actions remain true to their development throughout the book.
+Check if events flow logically and ensure that all subplots tie neatly into the main storyline.
+Focus on tightening dialogue, enhancing scene descriptions, and ensuring character actions remain true to their development.

 The Role of Beta Readers and Critique Partners